 What is the difference between quarantine and isolation?

 Isolation prevents the spread of an infectious disease –like COVID-19– by separating and restricting the movement of sick people from people who are not sick.
 It lasts until the patient meets a certain criteria to be considered healthy.
 Learn more about isolation at the CDC website.

 Quarantine separates and restricts the movement of people who were exposed to a contagious disease –like COVID-19– to see if they become ill.
 Quarantines are typically used for individuals who are at high risk of exposure to COVID-19.
 In particular, individuals who have had close contact with someone confirmed or suspected to have COVID-19.
-Guidance calls for a 14-day quarantine for the coronavirus and regular and monitoring of for symptoms.
 Learn more about quarantine at the CDC website.

 Violating quarantine or isolation orders issued by a healthcare professional is a serious student conduct offense that can result in removal from university housing, a semester suspension, a yearlong suspension or even expulsion.